UKCloud/documentation/articles/managed-operations/man-how-configure-vpn-for-openstack.md

      - **Next Hop:** The private IP for the VPN instance.

-### Setting up the VPN endpoints
+### Configuring the VPN endpoint

-The final step is to set up the VPN endpoints using the pfSense dashboard.
+The final step is to configure the VPN endpoint using the pfSense dashboard.

-1. Providing the security groups are set up correctly, whilst on you local machine and using the IP address specified in the SSH & Web Access security group, browse to `http://<floating-ip>`.
-This floating IP was set in step 5.
+1. Providing the security groups are set up correctly, whilst on you local machine and using the IP address specified in the SSH & Web Access security group, browse to `http://<floating-ip>` (using the floating IP you set in the previous section).

 2. You can find pfSense administrator credentials in [Default Username and Password](https://docs.netgate.com/pfsense/en/latest/usermanager/defaults.html) or you can contact UKCloud Support.